mrdudz/portris/readme.txt

 To build, type "make cc65".
 Just typing "make" will show a list of targets you can use (some of which will not work, i guess).

-You also have to edit the CC65HOME at the top of the Makefile eventually :)
+You also have to edit the CC65HOME at the top of the Makefile eventually, and perhaps adjust some pathes to the required tools.

 To build the CBM programs, you will need additional tools in your path: